awslabs/aws-embedded-metrics-java/README.md

 - MetricsLogger **putDimensions**(DimensionSet dimensions)

-Adds a new set of dimensions that will be associated to all metric values.
+Adds a new set of dimensions that will be associated with all metric values.

-**WARNING**: Every distinct value will result in a new CloudWatch Metric.
+**WARNING**: Every distinct value for a dimension set will result in a new CloudWatch metric.
 If the cardinality of a particular value is expected to be high, you should consider using `setProperty` instead.